20 Useful Google Search Operators for Content Marketers [Cheat Sheet & Use Cases]

 Let’s say I need to research jaguars.
 When I do an initial query, I get the following results.

-Most of these results are about the car, which is not what I want to see.
+The 1st result is for the Jaguar car brand, which is not what I want to see.
+As I scrolled through the results, they were mixed between the car and the animal.
 But let’s see what happens if I add “-car” to the query.

 3. Site:

-Want to search one particular site?
+Want to search for webpages on 1 specific site?
 Use “site:” in front of the URL for the domain you want to search.

 searchoperators-4

-This is useful for researching your competitors, or checking your own website for indexed pages.
+This is useful for researching your competitors or checking your own website for any indexing issues.

 4. Asterisk (*)